Biology (Specialisation Biodiversity and Environmental Health)

 The course prepares for the biologist profession and others assimilated.
-Some examples are researcher at state and private universities and other public and private research organizations; responsible in pharmaceutical, biotechnological and agro-food industries and in public and private laboratories; responsible in public and private bodies (Municipalities, Regions, Museums, Parks and Protected Areas).
+Some examples are researcher at state and private universities and other public and private research organisations; responsible in pharmaceutical, biotechnological and agro-food industries and in public and private laboratories; responsible in public and private bodies (Municipalities, Regions, Museums, Parks and Protected Areas).

-In addition, it enables the access to courses and/or competitions for the teaching of science disciplines in public and private primary and higher schools.
+In addition, it enables access to courses and/or competitions for the teaching of science disciplines in public and private primary and higher schools.